V for Vendetta: Background

+Cover of Warrior #19, highlighting the comic's conflict between anarchist and fascist philosophies.

 David Lloyd's paintings for V for Vendetta in Warrior first appeared in black and white.

-Cover of Warrior #19, highlighting the comic's conflict between anarchist and fascist philosophies.

 In writing V for Vendetta, Moore drew upon a comic strip idea submission that the DC Thomson scriptwriting competition rejected in 1975: "The Doll", which involved a transgender terrorist in white face makeup, who fought a totalitarian state during the 1980s.

 Years later, Skinn reportedly invited Moore to create a dark mystery strip with artist David Lloyd.
 V for Vendetta was intended to recreate something similar to their popular Marvel UK Night Raven strip in a 1930s noir.
 They chose against doing historical research and instead set the story in the near future rather than the recent past.

 Then V for Vendetta emerged, putting the emphasis on "V" rather than "Vendetta".
 David Lloyd developed the idea of dressing V as Guy Fawkes after previous designs followed the conventional superhero look.
 During the preparation of the story, Moore made a list of what he wanted to bring into the plot, which he reproduced in "Behind the Painted Smile":

 Orwell.
 Huxley.
 Thomas Disch.
 Judge Dredd.
 Harlan Ellison's "Repent, Harlequin!"
 Said the Ticktockman, Catman and The Prowler in the City at the Edge of the World by the same author.
 Vincent Price's Dr. Phibes and Theatre of Blood.
 David Bowie.
 The Shadow.
 Night Raven.
 Batman.
 Fahrenheit 451.
 The writings of the New Worlds school of science fiction.
 Max Ernst's painting "Europe After the Rain".
 Thomas Pynchon.
 The atmosphere of British Second World War films.
 The Prisoner.
 Robin Hood.
 Dick Turpin...